Italian team at the running events: World Marathon Cup

+Updated at the final edition.
+The competition is defunct, Daegu 2011 was the last edition.

 World Half Marathon Championships

 World Cross Country Championships

 In italic the participants whose result did not go into the team's total scoring points, but awarded with medals.

 World Race Walking Team Championships

 From 1975 to 1997 was awarded Lugano Trophy for combined team (20K + 50K).
 Since 1993 the medals have been awarded for the single events of the 20K and 50K teams, therefore in the 1993, 1995 and 1997 editions three team medals were assigned, from 1999 the combined was abolished and the team medals remained two until the present day.

 Multiple medalists

 Below are the medals won by the Italian team, therefore the medals won in the individual competition are excluded.

 European Marathon Cup

 In italic the participants whose result did not go into the team's total scoring points (first three athletes), but awarded with medals from 1994, before the score was calculated summing the placings of the first 4 classified who were the only awarded with medal.